ishitap/quiz-backend/README.md

 - `QuestionOptions`: displays the options for a question *used in Question)

 ## Sources & attribution:
-- JWT/passport code from [here](https://appdividend.com/2018/07/18/react-redux-node-mongodb-jwt-authentication/)
+- Backend JWT/auth code from [here](https://appdividend.com/2018/07/18/react-redux-node-mongodb-jwt-authentication/)
 - Followed [these rules](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-1) from MongoDB about how to structure schema.
 - I'm not super familiar with Node/MongoDB best practices so I tried to do my best to structure the app meaningfully from what I've seen in other projects.